Table of Contents

-In most other industries, securing funding for solar projects is relatively easy.
+In most other industries, securing funding for commercial-scale solar projects is relatively easy.
 In the cannabis industry, DiGiovanni points out that this is not the case.
 PACE funding, Property Assessed Clean Energy, is a reasonably common avenue to secure this funding.
 However, after the coal memo was pulled in 2017/2018, investors began to be unsure about the security of investing in the industry,

 DiGiovanni said, “Now that Jeff Sessions is gone, and the perceived risk in the industry might be a little bit lower than it was at the beginning of last year, right so if paste funding comes back for the industry then that will be an avenue that a lot of people.
 I know from my time in the summer and PACE projects, particularly in California, the loss rate for lenders using page is about point 3% so I mean these things are really, really secured loans that people don’t walk away from.
 So, I hope that comes back because I’d like to see a lot of other cannabis companies go solar.”

-The Benefits of Going Solar
+The Benefits of Commercial-Scale Solar

 Aside from lessening the carbon footprint, there are other benefits with the switch to solar: